iGamingWire

 The brief

-A Wisconsin resident has been charged with attempted first-degree intentional homicide following an incident in which he allegedly shot his brother in a casino parking garage.
-According to authorities, the shooting occurred after a night involving both drinking and gambling, and the victim was shot in the back.
-The accused individual, identified as L.T. of Appleton, faces multiple felony charges related to the incident.
+A Wisconsin resident has been charged with attempted first-degree intentional homicide with use of a dangerous weapon following an incident in which he allegedly shot his brother in the back inside a casino parking garage.
+The incident occurred after a night of drinking and gambling, and authorities have brought multiple felony charges against the suspect.
+The case highlights the intersection of gaming environments, alcohol consumption, and violent crime—a concern that casino operators and law enforcement continue to monitor.

 Original report